storyblok/storyblok-docs/content/management/v1/core-resources/collaborators/delete-collaborator.md

 title: Delete a Collaborator
 ---

 Delete a collaborator by using its numeric `id`.
+SSO users can be deleted by using their `sso_id`.

 ;examplearea